 In depriving ourselves of the dopamine hit, we are said to break our modern addiction to pleasure-seeking by finding pleasure once more in the simpler things in life - a walk in the woods, as opposed to getting 68 likes on your latest Insta post, for example.
 “The idea comes from the fact we are given too much stimulation in life and become desensitised and need to pursue higher levels of stimulation to get pleasure, almost like how drugs of abuse work,” explains nutritional therapist Daniel O’Shaughnessy.
 With a dopamine fast, the idea is that we can rediscover our love of life without the need to be constantly 'on'.

-The concept was founded by Professor of Psychiatry Cameron Sepah at University of California San Francisco, who last August authored The Definitive Guide to Dopamine Fasting.
+The concept was founded by Professor of Psychiatry Cameron Sepah at University of California San Francisco, who in August 2019 authored The Definitive Guide to Dopamine Fasting .
 Like its sister biohacking trend of Bulletproof Coffee, it's being embraced by Silicon Valley.

 It makes sense - when we first started uploading fuzzy pictures of cupcakes and coffee to our grid we were happy to get a couple of likes, whereas now we feel dissatisfied if the hearts don’t tot up to more than 100.